ccore/ccore/README.md

 - Clipboard cutting/pasting
 - Cross platform implementations for several OS specific functions

+###Use Cases###

+- Video games that are easy to port
+- Simple OpenGL applications
+- List and configure display modi on different platforms

 ###Documentation###
 - [How to install](../../wiki/Building-the-ccore-library)
 - [Example code](../../wiki/Examples)